ZiW-io/Ultimate-AWS-Solutions-Architect-Course-SAA-C02-/README.md

 # Ultimate-AWS-Solutions-Architect-Course-SAA-C02-

 Original course by Stéphane Maarek.
-Personal notes by me Zi Wang.
+Personal notes by Michael Wang.

 If anyone wishes to use them, they completely open to you.